 Why is the Moon the karaka of the mind in Jyotish?

-In classical Indian philosophy, manas — the receptive, emotional dimension of the mind — is associated with the lunar principle because both share the qualities of receptivity, fluidity, and responsiveness to their environment.
+In classical Indian philosophy, manas, the receptive and emotional dimension of the mind, is associated with the lunar principle because both share the qualities of receptivity, fluidity, and responsiveness to their environment.
 The Moon's constant movement, its sensitivity to its surroundings, and its rulership of the body's water principle all make it the natural significator of the emotional mind.

 What does a weak Moon mean for mental health?

-A weak Moon — debilitated in Scorpio, waning in a dark-Moon chart, or heavily afflicted by Rahu, Ketu, or Saturn — indicates a person whose manas requires more active support than average.
+A weak Moon, such as one debilitated in Scorpio, waning in a dark-Moon chart, or heavily afflicted by Rahu, Ketu, or Saturn, can indicate a manas that requires more active support than average.
 It suggests constitutional sensitivity to emotional disturbance, not a prediction of suffering.
 It identifies terrain that requires attentive cultivation.

 How does the Moon's nakshatra differ from its sign for mental health?

 The sign gives the broad elemental colouring of emotional life.
-The nakshatra provides the specific texture — the mythological story, the deity energy, the particular emotional flavour.
+The nakshatra provides the specific texture: the mythological story, the deity energy, and the particular emotional flavour.
 Two people with Moon in Gemini can have very different emotional natures depending on whether the Moon falls in Mrigashira or Ardra.

 What is the Ayurvedic connection between Moon and Kapha?